Suspect in Southwestern College campus killing arrested in San Francisco

 Luna was killed on the Southwestern College campus during the 2019 winter break.

-Markham has been charged with Murder in the Second Degree.
+Markham has been charged with second-degree murder.
 He’s set for an extradition hearing in San Francisco Monday morning.

 The Cowley County Sheriff’s office said Markham was booked into the San Francisco County Jail on August 3 following a traffic stop.